habenamare/textbackup/README.md

 ## Why backup in text format?

-I think **textbackup** can be used as a better than nothing backing up tool, especially if the size of the files you want to backup is very large.
-I think sometimes just remembering how your files were layed out and which files were there can help you recreate your lost data if it can't be recovered by any means.
+A text format backup can be seen as a better-than-nothing backing up tool, especially if the size of the files you want to backup is very large.
+This is because sometimes just remembering how your files were layed out can help you recreate your lost data, if it can't be recovered by any means.